okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/index.md

 ### Account link

 You can automatically link external IdP accounts to Okta accounts when the user signs in using the external IdP.
-If **Account Link Policy** is set to Automatic (`AUTO`) and **Match Against** is Okta Username then Okta searches the Universal Directory for a user's profile where the username attribute value (the Match Against value) matches the IdP email attribute (the IdP Username value).
+If **Account Link Policy** is set to Automatic (`AUTO`), Okta searches the Universal Directory for a user's profile to link.
+The user profile is found when the **IdP username** value (email) passed by the IdP matches the **Match against** value (username).
 See [Account Linking and JIT Provisioning](/docs/concepts/identity-providers/#account-linking-and-just-in-time-provisioning).

 To remove an existing account link or validate account linking on every sign in, Okta recommends that you make a `DELETE` call to the `/api/v1/idps/${idpId}/users/${userId}` [endpoint](/docs/reference/api/idps/#unlink-user-from-idp) to remove the link between the Okta user and the IdP user before authentication.